 - Difficulty walking at an incline and rising up on the toes

-OKC Orthopedics, Sports & Pain Medicine is committed to helping patients with an achilles tear return to the highest level of activity possible.
+OKC Orthopedics Sports Medicine is committed to helping patients with an achilles tear return to the highest level of activity possible.
 Our team of orthopedic surgeons, physical therapists and athletic trainers work together to tailor a treatment plan to each patient’s needs and goals.

 Treatment options for an Achilles tendon tear include surgical and non-surgical options, and are based on the severity of the tear and the patient’s health status and activity level.
 Our orthopedic surgeons are experts in foot and ankle arthroscopy, a minimally invasive procedure in which small instruments and a thin, flexible medical device with a camera pass through an incision the size of a small Band-Aid.
 After surgery, our physical therapists guide each patient through a personalized rehabilitation program to restore strength and mobility.